yash1patel8/Superstore-Data-Analysis-using-AWS/README.md

 - **Furniture**: Furniture has the lowest shipping volume, suggesting lower demand or longer lead times.

 **Visualization**:
-- A bar chart showing the count of ship dates for each product category.

  ![Superstore Sales Chart](Images/Quicksight-report_page-0004.jpg)

 ### 5. Sum of Sales by City (Top 5 Cities)